rdbharti/Bash-Shell-Scripting/section-03-How-Bash-Processes-Command-Lines/README.md

 2. Compound Commands
    1. Commpund Commands are eseentially bash's programming contructs
    2. Ecah compound commannd starts with a **reserved word** and is terminated by a corrosponding **reserved word**.
+   3. Compound commands can be written over multiple lines.
 ```bash
 # start with if
 if [[ 2 -gt 1 ]]; then